English as a second or foreign language: Non-native speakers

 Most people who teach English are in fact not native speakers.
 They are state school teachers in countries around the world, and as such, they hold the relevant teaching qualification of their country, usually with a specialization in teaching English.
 For example, teachers in Hong Kong hold the Language Proficiency Assessment for Teachers.
 Those who work in private language schools may, from commercial pressures, have the same qualifications as native speakers (see below).
-Widespread problems exist of minimal qualifications and poor quality providers of training, and as the industry becomes more professional, it is trying to self-regulate to eliminate these.
+Widespread problems exist of minimal qualifications and poor-quality providers of training, and as the industry becomes more professional, it is trying to self-regulate to eliminate these.

-Australian qualifications
+Qualifications by country

+Australia

 The Australian Skills Quality Authority accredits vocational TESOL qualifications such as the 10695NAT Certificate IV in TESOL and the 10688NAT Diploma in TESOL.
 As ASQA is an Australian Government accreditation authority, these qualifications rank within the Australian Qualifications Framework.
 And most graduates work in vocational colleges in Australia.
 These TESOL qualifications are also accepted internationally and recognized in countries such as Japan, South Korea, and China.